skycoin/skywire-testnet/README.md

 #### Run Skywire Node

-Open a new command window on a node only computer
+Open a command window on a node only computer and follow the install procedure, then to start a node:

 ```
 ${GOPATH}/src/github.com/skycoin/skywire/static/script/node_start